-Figure 5 - Head of R&D of TRU, presents at TADSummit 2022
+Figure 5 - Head of R&D of 1GLOBAL, presents at TADSummit 2022 e.
+Academia awareness regarding application of IoT SAFE in ARCADIAN-IoT

 This initiative served two general purposes: disseminate ARCADIAN-IoT, particularly the use of eSIM as RoT for cybersecurity, and the use of GSMA IoT SAFE in this project.
 Considering that the event targeted telecommunications industry stakeholders, and the presence of other SIM/eSIM experts in the audience, creating awareness regarding IoT SAFE specifications was considered relevant.